jonathanvanschenck/Quizzing-Scoresheet/README.md

 The app is uses `jQuery` and `FileSaver.js` as the main workhorses.

 ## tl;dr
-Save `templates/scoresheet_app.html` to your mobile device somehow (email attachments are pretty easy).
+Save `templates/scoresheet_app.html` to your mobile device somehow (email attachments are pretty easy, or you can open (this link)[templates/scoresheet_app.html] on your device, then from settings click "Save Page As ... " and save it as an html file).
 Then open it with your favorite browser, like Chrome or Firefox (Android's "html viewer" doesn't work yet).

 ## How to Use
 Left on questions to award points or errors and right click on questions to award nonstandard events (like fouls and challenges).